Prumita/Learning-Journal/1. Data Fundamentals/Topic 4 - Intro to reliable data architecture.md

 ### Data architecture diagram
 So most similar to what we do at the minute, like something Robbie would do.
 High level of where data comes from and goes to.

+# Data Mesh
+Data Mesh is the concept of where data is managed centrally.
+Removes central management of data within organization.
+Allows each unit within an organization to manage their own data.
+Domain driven. e.g. finance, production, logistics.
+Why is the data mesh philosophy, why is it being pushed rather than ahving the data managed centrally?

+So everything in this diagram isgoing between everything else which is interesting.
+Good discussion over this vs data silo.
+Basically it's similar to a data silo but the idea is that actually things are on a shared system, so for example GCP, and sharing would be possible/easy if needed.
+So aligned in terms of accessibility, but separate areas are experts of those areas.
+Silos, might be on completely different systems, might just be impossible or extremely difficult to share between areas.